USAFA-ECE/ece281-book/book/intro.md

 ### Final Exam Validation

-The DFEC Department Head may exempt the top 5% of cadets in the course from the final exam.
-Candidates for validation of the final exam must:

-- have at least a 90% average for the course
-- have at least a 90% weighted average on all exams
-- have completed minimum functionalities on all labs and in-class exercises

-The Course Director will send **official** notification to everyone who validates the final NLT COB on T40.
-If you do not receive notification from the Course Director, you must take the final exam.
+This course does not offer final exam validation.
+All students will be required to take the final exam.

 ## Course Website Table of Contents